Call Us Toll-Free: 1-866-468-6866

 *=PRIVATE SOURCE ONLY

-averages of the week before.
-According to Thursday's Daily Direct Slaughter
+than the prior week's weighted averages.
+According to Thursday's Daily Direct

-Cattle Negotiated Purchase Summary reports the weekly accumulated weighted
+Slaughter Cattle Negotiated Purchase Summary reports the weekly accumulated

 confidentiality. (the prior week's weighted averages are listed in